XpycTee/Hotspot/README.md

 ## Installation

 ### Installing the Template in Mikrotik
-- Download the Mikrotik web template files from the repository.
+- Download the Mikrotik web template files from the repository in `examples/mikrotik_redirect`.
-- Upload the template files to your Mikrotik in files.
+- Upload the template files `mikrotik_redirect` to your Mikrotik files.
 - Create hotspot profile
    - set HTML Directory to mikrotik_redirect
    - set enabled HTTP CHAP, MAC Cookie and optional HTTPS